microsoft/ML-For-Beginners/7-TimeSeries/1-Introduction/README.md

 Time series analysis, is the analysis of the above mentioned time series data.
 Time series data can take distinct forms, including 'interrupted time series' which detects patterns in a time series' evolution before and after an interrupting event.
 The type of analysis needed for the time series, depends on the nature of the data.
 Time series data itself can take the form of series of numbers or characters.

 The analysis to be performed, uses a variety of methods, including frequency-domain and time-domain, linear and nonlinear, and more.
-[Learn more](https://www.itl.nist.gov/div898/handbook/pmc/section4/pmc4.htm) about the may ways to analyze this type of data.
+[Learn more](https://www.itl.nist.gov/div898/handbook/pmc/section4/pmc4.htm) about the many ways to analyze this type of data.

 🎓 **Time series forecasting**